Yuxinzhao030/sometimes-ready-final/README.md

 Multinomial Naive Bayes performs noticeably worse than the other two models, although it still provides a reasonable baseline.
 This suggests that while simple probabilistic assumptions capture some signal, more flexible decision boundaries substantially improve classification performance.

-An important finding is that **TF-IDF consistently outperforms SBERT embeddings on this dataset**, indicating that lexical patterns, keyword usage, and phrase frequency carry highly discriminative information for fake news detection.

 ---

 ## SBERT-based Models